MicrosoftDocs/defender-docs/defender-endpoint/configure-mssp-support.md

 For information on how to implement a multitenant delegated access, see [multitenant access for Managed Security Service Providers](https://techcommunity.microsoft.com/t5/microsoft-defender-atp/multi-tenant-access-for-managed-security-service-providers/ba-p/1533440).

-## Managed security service provider partnership opportunities

-Security is recognized as a key component in running an enterprise; however, some organizations might not have the capacity or expertise to have a dedicated security operations team to manage the security of their endpoints and network, others may want to have a second set of eyes to review alerts in their network.

-To address this demand, managed security service providers (MSSP) offer to deliver managed detection and response (MDR) services on top of Defender for Endpoint.

-Defender for Endpoint adds partnership opportunities for this scenario and allows MSSPs to take the following actions:

-- Get access to MSSP customer's Microsoft Defender portal
-- Get email notifications, and
-- Fetch alerts through security information and event management (SIEM) tools

 ## Related articles

 - [Grant MSSP access to the portal](grant-mssp-access.md)
 - [Access the MSSP customer portal](access-mssp-portal.md)
 - [Configure alert notifications](configure-mssp-notifications.md)
 - [Fetch alerts from customer tenant](api/fetch-alerts-mssp.md)

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]